TheSoftDiamond/BrutalCompanyMinusExtraReborn/README.md

 - This mod is required on all clients
 - This mod will make the game harder.
 Download if you want to suffer.
 - Configs are fully generated when loading moons.
 - Highly customizable!
+Nearly everything can be configured.
 - Modded event support when said mods installed.
+- Supports custom events that can be created as json files
-- Supports external event injection
+- Supports external event injection (COMING SOON)

 ## Mod Compatibility and Recommended Mods
 <details>